 In recent weeks, there has been an uptick in the conversation about the safety of glyphosate, a common weed killer, used in our food production.

-Below, CRIS experts answer your top five questions about glyphosate to keep you in the loop with the latest science:
+Below, CRIS experts answer your top questions about glyphosate to keep you in the loop with the latest science:

 What is glyphosate?